datajango/fastapi-unofficial-tutorial/README.md

 In this repo, I will work through the (Official FastAPI Tutorial](https://fastapi.tiangolo.com/tutorial/) by creating unit tests for each topic described.
 I may stray from the Official Tutorial to satisfy my own curiosity.

+<b>2/3/2022 Update:</b>

+Sometimes is pays to read the source to a project.
+In the case of FastAPI, every example in the online documentation can be found in a folder named "docs_src", and the unit tests for then are in "tests\test_tutorial".
+Now I still feel I learned alot from created my repo, but after seeing the FastAPI tutorial code and pytest unit tests, I realized that using unit-tests as a learning tool really works.

+I think looking at code is one thing, but understanding code enough to be able to write unit tests solidifies the concepts on a whole different level.
+I am going to continue with this repo, even though I am basically doing the same thing that has already been done in FastAPI itself (and probably better).

 ## Setup

 1. Install [httpie](https://httpie.io/)